 The end result for Steve is that he has progressed his aims and grown capacity in his business.

 Alex Spence, HR Director, Cape plc

-Our Cape People values of capability, opportunity and commitment are being embedded in 2011 with the opportunity for all staff to work out how to bring them alive in the work they do for the business.
+Our Cape People values of capability, opportunity and commitment are being embedded with the opportunity for all staff to work out how to bring them alive in the work they do for the business.
 CAPEability equips our senior team to make the most of this opportunity as it plays out in the services they lead for our customers.